heini208/fault_detector_spot/documentation/System_Design.md

 The sections at the top and bottom of the window are always visible, regardless of the selected tab.
 This ensures that critical information and universal controls are permanently accessible.

-* **Status Display:** A block of labels at the top-left provides real-time feedback on the system's state, including ROS 2 connection status, the contents of the command buffer, the status of the last executed command, and whether the navigation system is active.
+* **Status Display:** A block of labels at the top-left provides real-time feedback on the system's state, including ROS2 connection status, the contents of the command buffer, the status of the last executed command, and whether the navigation system is active.
 * **Visible Tags:** This label provides a list of all currently detected AprilTags.
 To give immediate feedback on manipulator reachability, tags that are within the arm's range are colored green, while those that are visible but out of reach are colored red.

 ![A close-up of the UI status panel showing a 'stow_arm' command was sent, a buffer with queued commands, the current running status as 'move_to_tag', and visible tags 1 and 3.](images%2FSystem_Design%2FUI%2Fui_with_feedback.png)

 *Figure 5: The real-time status display area of the UI.
-It shows the last command sent, the current command buffer, the execution status of the active behavior, and the list of visible AprilTags.*
+It shows the last command sent, the current command buffer, the execution status of the active behaviour, and the list of visible AprilTags.*

 * **Emergency Stop:** A large, red "EMERGENCY STOP" button is prominently placed at the top-right, allowing for immediate cancellation of all robot actions.